JuliaAI/MLJ.jl/README.md

 **The starting point for the general MLJ user** is MLJ's [documentation](https://alan-turing-institute.github.io/MLJ.jl/stable/).
-This README contains information for developers of MLJ and related packages in the Julia machine learning eco-system.
+This page contains information for developers of MLJ and related packages in the Julia machine learning eco-system.